-In general, mental and motor decline tend to occur in parallel as the disease progresses.
+In general, mental and motor decline tend to occur together as the disease progresses.
 Significant cognitive impairment in PD is often associated with:

 - Caregiver distress